crowdsecurity/crowdsec/tests/ansible/README.md

 The ansible hosts should be expendable machines with at least 1GB RAM, do not expect them to be stable if you use them for anything else after the tests.

-Install the requirements with `ansible-galaxy install -r requiements.yml`.
+Install (or update) the requirements with `ansible-galaxy install -r requirements.yml --force`.

 There are several Ansible playbooks.
 You can use `run-all.yml` to configure the installation and run the tests, or run the playbooks separately to iterate while developing.